FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Design_Tutorials.rst

    * - Tutorial
      - Description

-   * - :doc:`Versal Custom Thin Platform Extensible System <./01-Versal_Custom_Thin_Platform_Extensible_System/README>`
-     - This is a Versal system example design based on a VEK280 thin custom platform (Minimal clocks and AXI exposed to PL) that includes HLS/RTL kernels and AI Engine kernel using a full Makefile build-flow.

    * - :doc:`AIE-ML Programming <./01-AIE-ML-programming-and-optimization/README>`
      - This tutorial helps user understand the differences between AI Engine and AI Engine-ML architecture, it is based on matrix multiplication which is a usual algorithm in Machine Learning applications.